Part VI

 Red Flag Warning:

-- If multiple independent prisms reflect similar harm, assume your beam has jagged edges.
+- If multiple independent people name similar harm, assume your beam needs scrutiny.

-- If someone names harm, do not lead with “refraction.”
-Lead with curiosity, repair, and a clean boundary if needed.
+- If someone names harm, do not reach first for explanation.
+Reach for curiosity, repair, and a clean boundary if needed.

 Using the Tools: